- Rob Zombie

 - Release Date

-Remakes have the poor reputation of treading on rather than paying homage to their originals.
+Remakes have a poor reputation for treading on rather than paying homage to their originals.
 The idea behind them, I suppose, is to remarket a proven product to new audiences.
 I’ve always wondered why studios didn’t save some money and re-release the original classic film into theaters, just spending a reasonable, considerably lesser budget on advertising.
 Remarket the classic to audiences too young to have seen it upon its initial release.
 Save yourself the hassle of hiring some hack director to helm a poorly written movie that won’t be screened to critics because it’s dreadfully bad.
 That, or remake bad films with good concepts but that didn’t get it right the first time.
-Rob Zombie, director of House of 1,000 Corpses and The Devil’s Rejects, is often said to be a promising horror director.
+Rob Zombie, director of House of 1,000 Corpses and The Devil’s Rejects is often said to be a promising horror director.
 Frankly, I don’t see it.
 His ultimate goal resides in replicating the visceral trailer park aesthetic of Tobe Hooper’s 1974 horror classic The Texas Chain Saw Massacre.
 His characters are usually written as cackling, backwoods psychopaths, constantly winking at the camera with their obscurity, every one of them grotesque beyond pity.
 In his work thus far, he has attempted to put a face on murderers, painting them like the sick and twisted portraits Hooper originally conceived of for his Texas cannibal family, along with several other titles, including Eaten Alive and The Funhouse.

 With Zombie’s remake of John Carpenter’s original 1978 masterpiece Halloween, the writer-director demystifies everything Carpenter’s film made legendary.
 He applies a Criminal Psychology 101 profile with a killer bred from a troubled home life, showing us Michael Myers’ backstory in an attempt to make him sympathetic, even a victim.
 But before I delve into the abyss that is Zombie’s film, I must acknowledge John Carpenter, an undisputed master of his time.
 That time may have passed, as Carpenter’s enthusiasm for making movies has dissipated over the years, but he was among the greatest filmmakers working in the horror genre in his prime.
 In 1978, Carpenter had one previous success (Assault on Precinct 13, which paid homage to Howard Hawks’ Rio Bravo) before working on a script called “The Babysitter Murders” with friend and producer Debra Hill.
 After budgetary restraints demanded script revisions, Carpenter and Hill changed the story to focus on one night, and what better night for murder than Halloween?
 His characters named the killer Michael Myers, but when referenced in script direction, the masked killer was referred to as “The Shape”—as though Michael Myers was more an ethereal entity than a mortal figure.
 As Myers’ therapist Dr. Loomis suggests, he was pure evil and not worthy of a name.